eliavw/cookiecutter-datascience/README.md

 ```

-TODOS
+Todo
 -----

-This is still a work in progress and will likely never be finished.
-However, always a bit better!

-- Describe the workflow to work with releases and versioning etc.
+This will always be a work in progress.
+Current workflows that are potentially interesting to add:

+- Versioning and releases of pip packages
-- Describe how to convert notebooks to documentation pages.
+- Easy conversion of notebooks to webpages for the doc site.
-- Describe to generate API docs from docstrings.
-- Unittest documentation and code style (black).
+- Generation of API-docs from docstrings